SeqOccin-SV/docs/README.md

 # docs
-Documentation for SeqOccin SV project
+Documentation for the SeqOccin SV project